Chunt0/ImageLabeling/README.md

 # ImageLabeling Project Guide

-Welcome to the ImageLabeling project!
-This guide will help you set up your environment and start labeling your image dataset efficiently.
 Follow these instructions to ensure a smooth workflow.

 ## Initial Setup